 Born and raised in Mumbai, India, Nikhita studied Hotel Management & Catering Technology and has since spent 10 years in the travel and tourism industry with a main focus on leisure trips, international trade fairs and luxury train travel in India, South Africa and Spain.
 Her travel adventures began at the young age of 7 on a journey to northern India’s Jammu and Kashmir, where she experienced sleeping on a houseboat and riding a shikara – a type of gondola colorfully decorated with fresh flower petals and large open air sitting quarters.
 Having now traveled extensively throughout India, New Zealand, North America, Hawaii, Scotland and Mongolia, Nikhita is always learning new things about different cultures, people, food and history.
 She is excited to continue her travels, explore new destinations, and help others plan their dream vacations.

 A graduate of Rider University’s English creative writing program, Sharon oversees content development and management of Nomadic Expeditions’ written materials and social media.
 She approaches her work through the lens of the artistic community, having studied music from an early age.
 Thoroughly committed to learning about the culture, literature, and artwork of ancient historical societies and how they have developed over the centuries, she is an active researcher and strives to provide travelers with the best information available on a particular destination.
 Out of the office, Sharon studies and produces poetry and nonfiction.
-Her poetry has been featured in several publications, and she looks forward to pursuing her passion for people, cultures, literature, and travel through the coming years.
+She enjoys photography, charcoal drawing and hiking.